 - Audio descriptions are not provided for all video content.
 This doesnt meet criterion 1.2.5 (audio description prerecorded).

-We do not plan to add text and audio alternatives to all our time-based media published before September 2020 because it is exempt from meeting the accessibility regulations.
+We havent added text and audio alternatives to all our time-based media published before 23 September 2020 because this is exempt from meeting the accessibility regulations.

 Live time-based media

 Live video streams do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 However, automatic closed captioning is available on live Microsoft Teams meetings.